-Bose to strip unwanted sounds with noise-cancelling tech for cars
+Bose to strip unwanted sounds with noise-canceling tech for cars

-Bose first changed the way audiophiles take in music with noise-cancelling technology in its headphones.
+Bose first changed the way audiophiles take in music with noise-canceling technology in its headphones.
 On Tuesday, the company said it plans to offer similar technology to vehicles early next decade for a hushed ride.

-The company revealed QuietComfort Road Noise Cancellation technology is available to automobile manufacturers ahead of its production debut in 2021.
+The company revealed its QuietComfort Road Noise Control technology and will make it available to automobile manufacturers ahead of its production debut in 2021.
 Bose said it aims to work with automakers to integrate the system in production cars in the coming years.

 Unlike traditional ways to quiet down vehicle interiors through insulation and special tires, Bose's system takes a technological approach.
 Accelerometers mounted on the vehicle's body feed information to a Bose algorithm that continuously measures vibrations that create unwanted noise.
 Once the algorithm concocts information, it tells the system to create a noise-cancelling acoustic signal, which the vehicle's audio system delivers.
 In-cabin microphones monitor noise levels and continue to adapt to different scenarios, such as a change in road surfaces.